-Born in 1764 at Stornoway on the Isle of Lewis, Scotland, Sir Alexander was the third child of Kenneth and Isobel (Macivor) Mackenzie, a family who confronted rebellions both in Scotland and North America.
+Born in 1764 at Stornoway on the Isle of Lewis, Scotland, Sir Alexander was the third child of Kenneth and Isobel (MacIvor) Mackenzie, a family who confronted rebellions both in Scotland and North America.

 As the Scottish clan system collapsed in the violent aftermath of the Jacobite rebellions, Mackenzie's father moved to New York in 1772 with the intention of having his wife and children follow.
 Things did not go as planned.
-Alexander's older brother Murdoch, who had studied medicine, perished at sea off near Halifax, and his mother died suddenly in England just days before Alexander and his two sisters set sail on the on the 'Peace and Plenty' in 1774.
+Alexander's older brother Murdoch, who studied medicine, perished at sea near Halifax, Nova Scotia and his mother died suddenly in England just days before Alexander and his two sisters set sail on the 'Peace and Plenty' in 1774.